 Fire is a natural part of our environment.
 In Spokane County, the grasses and pine forests have been subjected to fires every 3 to 30 years.
 This is a normal part of our Eco-system.
 There are more than 300,000 people living in Spokane County and many live in or adjacent to forestland.
 Understand the steps you … » More …

 From his corner office in Johnson Tower in the midst of Washington State University’s Pullman campus, Glenn Crellin is far from the most populated parts of the state.
 Still, from his vantage, he contemplates rental rates around the Puget Sound, home sales in Spokane, and real estate in Moses Lake.

 Crellin is the state’s real estate numbers guy and in mid-summer he’s just about to release a report that will stir up homeowners and real estate agents with news that home sales were showing some positive signs.

 Crellin and his reports appear regularly in newspapers throughout the state.
-He’s also well placed in Washington where … » More …
+He’s also well placed in Washington … » More …